 - When operating the Lippert electric slideout system in harsh environments (i.e., road salt, ice buildup, etc.) keep all moving parts clean, washing them as needed, with mild soap and water. - Grease or lubrication is NOT necessary.
 It could even harm the long-term dependability of the slideout system.

 Service and adjustments

-Any slideout room adjustments must be performed by a certified RV service technician.
-Adjustments made by non-certified persons may void any and all warranty claims.
+- Slideout room adjustments should be performed ANNUALLY by a certified RV service technician. - Any adjustments made by non-certified persons may void any and all warranty claims.

 Schwintek In-Wall Slideout System